 What is Depression?

-Depression is a common mood disorder.
-Without appropriate treatment, depression can have significant negative effects on a person’s life or prompt the person to consume intoxicating substances to self-medicate depressive symptoms.
+Depression is a common mood disorder that can have significant negative effects on a person’s life.
 Fortunately, there are many antidepressants available to treat people with all types of depression.
 When combined with therapy or counseling, antidepressants are an effective way to regulate mood and improve symptoms.

-Although SSRIs are the current frontline treatment for depression, MAOIs (monoamine oxidase inhibitors) were the first antidepressants developed.
+Although SSRIs are the current frontline treatment for depression, monoamine oxidase inhibitors (MAOIs) were the first antidepressants developed.
 They are typically more potent than SSRIs because they affect more neurotransmitters, and they can cause more side effects.
-However, they are still prescribed to people who do not experience benefits from other antidepressants.
+However, they are sometimes still prescribed to people who do not experience benefits from other antidepressants.

 An MAOI inhibits the effectiveness of monoamine oxidase, a chemical in the brain that removes neurotransmitters from the brain.
 People who suffer from depression, and sometimes anxiety, do not have enough neurotransmitters present to keep neurons in contact, which can cause low mood.
 When monoamine oxidase does not remove neurotransmitters, mood can be lifted because neurons are better able to communicate.